 Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions.
 Those

 solutions should be easy to install and with a consumer friendly price tag.
-So what better than to buy a sticker for your cell phone that does away with those vexatious rays and leaves everybody
+What better than to buy a sticker for your cell phone that does away with those vexatious rays and leaves everybody

 Let's look at some of the arguments and selling points in detail: